 The CSGA Competitions Committee reserves the right to alter any of the conditions and schedules herein.
 The decision of the Competitions Committee in any matter shall be final.

 All tournament entries and corresponding entry fee must be submitted no later than 11:59PM on the day entries close.

 Entrants are subject to rejection at any time (including during the Championship) by the CSGA.
 The reason for rejection may include ineligibility, unbecoming behavior, and other due and sufficient cause.

-A yearly tournament player’s fee ($10) will be charged to amateur participants in CSGA events.
+A yearly tournament player’s fee of $25 will be charged to participants in non-partner amateur only CSGA events.
 This fee must be paid prior to the acceptance of any tournament application.